 The Houart lab has the ambition to understand typical development of the vertebrate forebrain, with a focus on i) the early developmental decisions shaping the size and organisation of the telencephalon and ii) the role of RNA splicing proteins and RNA processing inside axons and dendrites of developing neurons.

-In the context of the CNDD, one of the genes the team built a particular interest in is the transcription factor Foxg1 that they identified as the key integrator of signalling input inside the forming telencephalon.
-The lab’s studies recently demonstrated that Foxg1 expression level dictates the function of the protein (different levels leading to different functions) and unveiled a non-nuclear localisation and role of the protein.
-The team is now exploring the role of the human and mammalian motifs of this essential forebrain regulator.
+In the context of the MRC CNDD, one of the genes the lab have built a particular interest in is the transcription factor Foxg1.
+Corinne Houart and her team have identified Foxg1 as the key integrator of signalling input inside the forming telencephalon.